Odogwudozilla/100-days-of-code/log.md

 ### Day 68: June 25, 2018 (Rails)
 #####

 **Today's Progress**: Work on personal blog.
-Tried to implement the gloabal autocomplete search (for the second time) to no avail.
+Tried to implement the global autocomplete search (for the second time) to no avail.

 **Thoughts: **